Weddings in Alderney

 For a picture perfect wedding as unique as you are - choose Alderney!

-Fringed by stunning white sand beaches, sparkling bays and a fort-studded coast, Alderney offers a boundless choice of backdrops for your big day.
+Fringed by stunning white sand beaches, sparkling bays and a fort-studded coast, Alderney offers a wide variety of beautiful backdrops for your big day.

 The island also lends itself to a deliciously different after-party.
 Sip bubbly at Braye or bumping along in a Tube carriage; munch wedding cake in a beer garden, quarry or a bunker.
 The friendly locals and their businesses will always go the extra mile to make it the wedding you dreamed of.